-In the second-earliest instance of Wasp that I have found, “in the cocktail party jargon of the sociologists” indicates that the term was at that time also used in the circle of American sociologists; in an article titled Liberal Democracy and Social Control, published in The American Political Science Review of December 1957, the American political scientist Andrew Hacker (born 1929) explained:
+In the text containing the second-earliest instance of Wasp that I have found, “in the cocktail party jargon of the sociologists” indicates that the term was at that time also used in the circle of American sociologists; this text is Liberal Democracy and Social Control, by the American political scientist Andrew Hacker (born 1929), published in The American Political Science Review of December 1957:

 I. THE CLASS BASIS OF LIBERAL DEMOCRACY

 Whether we like to admit it or not, a society which encourages the full flowering of individual liberty is, and can only be, a stratified society. […]